 DO when in City

 Keep Money Change : Lets talk about small things that make big difference while travelling, DO keep money change (Coins of Rs.1, Rs.2, 5 and 10) with you.
-If you have big currency notes of Rs.100 and Rs.500 and above, It will be a challange for you to travel and get the exact change back.
-Then, Need to Unnecessary spend on some products to get change and go going will be a little hassel.
+If you have big currency notes of Rs.100 and Rs.500 and above, It will be a challenge for you to travel and get the exact change back.
+Then, Need to Unnecessary spend on some products to get change and go going will be a little hassle.

 Do Visit Places : Famous Temples, Mosques and Churches like Siddhivinayak, Mahalaxmi, Mumbadevi, Babulnath, Haji Ali, Mount Mary and its yearly fair should be on your DO VISIT LIST when in Mumbai.
 Other places to see (Tourist location) is at the link above i just mentioned.
 See also list of beaches, Shopping Malls, Adventure Options, Picnic Spots, Attractions, Parks and Gardens OR (Refer Complete City Guide)

 DO Eat these : If you are in Mumbai for a day or more, few things you should eat which makes Mumbai talk about in news articles etc are famous street side Vada Pav, Pav Bhaji (Visit Juhu Chowpatty or Girgaum Chowpatty beach for same) or other famous food joints in city called ‘Khau Galli’ (MUST SEE VIDEOS ON SIDE PANEL).
 Try pani puri and sev puri and don’t you ever dare missing on those Dabeli and Chinese bhel / bhajiyas .. lol.
 Oh i know you might not be used to it right ?
 But then its ok for a day as its not that unsafe too.
 See Food and Cuisines of City section